CARBORUNIV - Investment Analysis: Buy Signal or Bull Trap?

 🏦 Industry

-- Industrial materials sector benefits from infrastructure growth and manufacturing demand.
+- Industrial materials sector remains cyclical but supported by infrastructure demand.

 🔎 Conclusion